Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Terms-of-Service.md

 While using our service, you're expected to follow a few simple rules:

 1. **Follow Discord's Terms of Service**: By using our service, you are still bound by Discord's [Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines).
+2. **Age**: You must be old enough to use Discord where you live.
+If your country sets a higher minimum age for online services, that applies too.
-2. **Respect Others**: Do not use the service to harass, abuse, stalk, track, or otherwise act maliciously towards other users.
+3. **Respect Others**: Do not use the service to harass, abuse, stalk, track, or otherwise act maliciously towards other users.
-3. **Do Not Misuse the Service**: You must not use our service for illegal or harmful activities, such as posting NSFW content in non-NSFW channels, spamming, distributing harmful content (e.g., viruses, malware), or distributing content which violates property or copyright laws, or contributes to the knowledge or distribution of any illegal activities.
+4. **Do Not Misuse the Service**: You must not use our service for illegal or harmful activities, such as posting NSFW content in non-NSFW channels, spamming, distributing harmful content (e.g., viruses, malware), or distributing content which violates property or copyright laws, or contributes to the knowledge or distribution of any illegal activities.
    1. By storing content through our service, you implicitly attest that you own the rights to the content, are granted a license to use the content, OR
    2. To the extent permitted by applicable law, you agree to defend, indemnify, and hold harmless Compendium, officers, directors and agents, from and against any and all claims, damages, obligations, losses, liabilities, costs or debt and expenses arising from your usage of Compendium, your violation of this Agreement, your violation of any other policy of Compendium, your violation of any third party right, including that of privacy and property, or any claim that your content caused damage to a third party.
    3. Some features may have usage limits imposed to prevent abuse or burden upon our servers, and therefore affect other users's experience.
 Efforts to intentionally or maliciously bypass these limitations will be punishable by suspension or termination of your account with Compendium.